Johnson & Johnson is a huge company that makes a wide variety of health-related products:

 We are not accepting Xarelto cases at this time.

 The Drug: This prescription drug is used to treat type 2 diabetes by blocking a specific protein in the bloodstream (SGLT2), which prevents glucose (sugar) from being reabsorbed into the body.
 Canagliflozin, the active ingredient in Invokana, was developed by Janssen Pharmaceuticals (a division of J&J) and the Japanese drugmaker Mitsubishi Tanabe Pharma.

 The Claims: Diabetics are already at a higher risk of many health conditions, but large-scale studies have shown that taking Invokana can put them at even higher risk for some severe problems.
-The most common side effects of Invokana claimed in lawsuits include lower-body amputations (toe, foot, or lower leg), diabetic ketoacidosis – a potentially deadly blood acid condition – kidney failure, and pancreatitis.
+The most common side effects of Invokana claimed in lawsuits include diabetic ketoacidosis -- a potentially deadly blood acid condition -- kidney failure, and pancreatitis.
 A host of other side effects are also associated with the drug, from dehydration and constipation to urinary problems and even greater risk of broken bones.
 Some of these risks apply to all SGLT2 inhibitors, not just Invokana.

 Eligibility: Patients who have experienced an amputation, ketoacidosis, or kidney failure may have recourse to file a lawsuit against Johnson & Johnson for failing to properly warn of these severe side effects.
 Next of kin may also sue on behalf of family members who passed away due to any of these complications.

 We are not accepting Invokana cases at this time.